Skip to main content

 2. Name the occasion clearly

-The couple should understand the message quickly.
-Mention the wedding, marriage or new life together before adding memories, advice or humour.
+The couple should understand your message right away.
+Mention the wedding, marriage or new life together before adding memories, advice or humor.

 See the opening